Minimax rate of estimation for invariant densities associated to continuous stochastic differential equations over anisotropic Holder classes: Estimator and upper bounds

 \item[$\bullet$] If otherwise $\beta_2 = \beta_3$, then

-\end{itemize} \end{theorem} { \modch We underline that, with the notation $\E$, we always mean the expectation with respect to the invariant measure $\pi$ linked to the coefficients $(a,b)$.} \\ \\ In the isotropic context we have, in particular, $\bar{\beta}_3 =\beta$, where $\beta$ is the common smoothness over the $d$ directions.
+\end{itemize} \end{theorem} In the isotropic context we have, in particular, $\bar{\beta}_3 =\beta$, where $\beta$ is the common smoothness over the $d$ directions.
 The convergence rate we derive is therefore the same as in \cite{RD}, being equal to $(\frac{1}{T})^ {\frac{2\beta}{2 \beta + d - 2}}$.\\ {\modchi One may argue that the fact that the result depends on the harmonic mean of the smoothness only on $d-2$ direction is not very intuitive.
-However, the exponent found in the convergence rate here above is not completely surprising, as it appears also in \cite{Lower bound} for the estimation of the invariant density of a diffusion with jumps and it is proven to be optimal, up to a logarithmic gap.
+However, the exponent found in the convergence rate here above is not completely surprising, as it appears also in \cite{Lower bound} for the estimation of the invariant density of a diffusion with jumps and it is proven to be optimal in this context, up to a logarithmic gap.
 What is surprising in this result is the fact that the role played by the logarithm is now completely explained.
 As we will see in the proof, when $\beta_2 = \beta_3$ a particular choice of the bandwidth allows us to get rid of the logarithm.\\ Moreover, compared with \cite{Lower bound}, the bounds are now uniform over the class of coefficients $\Sigma$ and the drift $b$ is no longer assumed to be bounded. } \\ \\ The asymptotic behavior of the estimator and so the proof of Theorem \ref{th: upper bound d ge 3} is based on the standard bias -variance decomposition.
 Hence, we need an upper bound on the variance, as in next proposition.